 It is important to know often and how much to water Monstera deliciosa (also known as Swiss Cheese Plant) as the leaf margins can turn brown due to underwatering and low humidity or yellow due to overwatering and pots without drainage.

 Monstera plants have different watering requirements at different times of the year as they can go dormant in temperatures cooler than 55°F (12°C) and 65°F (18°C) during Winter and demand less watering compared to active growth in Spring and Summer.

 Keep reading for more on how to establish, how often, and how much to water your monstera plant in your climate and at different times of the year…

 How Often to Water Monstera

-However the monstera can also suffer over watering if the soil is saturated from over watering or drains too slowly which turns the leaves yellow.
+However, the monstera can also suffer root rot if the soil is saturated from overwatering or drains too slowly which turns the leaves yellow.

 To grow monstera successfully in your home, it is important to emulate the watering conditions and the higher humidity of their native habitat in your home.

 Monstera plants require the soil to be evenly moist but not waterlogged.
 Allow the top inch of the soil to dry between watering to meet the moisture requirements and avoid root rot.
 Typically this means watering with a generous soak once every 7 days although this varies according to climate and conditions.